Jeffset/project-anatirra/README.md

-# CURSEDUI
+# Project Anatirra

-A library implementing terminal UI written in C++20
+My public **C++** monorepo with with a variety of my personal bits of projects.

+> [!TIP]
+> The code here may be in various states of being (in)complete.
+Use with caution.

+Though I strive to keep things well-tested and organized here, I have limited resources to do so.

+Currently the project is using `C++20` *modulo* modules.

-### avada
+## library: avada
 Avada is a lower-level library providing means to efficiently render contents with ANSI terminal sequences.
+Designed to replace `ncurses`.

-### cursedui
+## library: cursedui
-The high-level library implementing UI elements, based on libavada.
+The high-level library implementing UI elements, based on `libavada`.
 Layout routines and object model are inspired by Android Views.

 ## Building & Usage